ChristianJudge/spreadsheet-practice/README.md

 - **Formulas** – Including `SUMIFS`, `COUNTIFS`, and others to structure data summaries.
 - **Charting** – Used to visualize departmental spending.

-##Conclusion
+## Conclusion

-The dashboard highlights key insights into departmental spending and invoice management:
+The dashboard highlights several key insights into departmental spending and invoice management:

--Invoice Payment Trends: It’s clear which departments are consistently staying on top of their invoice payments, and which may require closer attention or support.
+- **Invoice Payment Trends:** It’s clear which departments are consistently staying on top of their invoice payments, and which may require closer attention or support.
--Departmental Spending Comparison: The dashboard allows for easy comparison of total spend across departments, revealing where the highest costs are occurring.
+- **Departmental Spending Comparison:** The dashboard allows for easy comparison of total spend across departments, revealing where the highest costs are occurring.

 Based on these insights, I would recommend conducting a review of the highest-spending departments to ensure all expenses are justified.
 Additionally, encouraging all departments to process invoices promptly will help maintain smooth financial operations and avoid unnecessary delays or complications.

 ## PDF formats of the sheets
 -[original data](https://github.com/ChristianJudge/spreadsheet-practice/blob/main/Untitled%20spreadsheet%20-%20original%20data.pdf)